adam-p/markdown-here/README.md

 * Internationalization

-* Support images embedded in the Markdown (like, not hand-rolled image tags)?
-That will certainly deviate from straight Markdown, but maybe okay.

 * Fix inconsistent behaviour: Sometimes a converted/reverted block ends up selected, and sometimes not.

 * Make email signature conversion exclusion optional.
 (Maybe some people will make a special one to convert.)